QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 Some websites, which may be exposed to the outside, may use LDAP for authentication, so we can try [password spraying](/cybersecurity/red-team/s2.discovery/techniques/passwords/spraying.md) on them.

 If we can compromise a target host connected to AD, such as a GitLab server, we may find credentials in configuration files.

+We may be able to perform a [LDAP Pass-back Attack](/operating-systems/networking/protocols/ldap.md#ldap-pass-back-attack).
 </div><div>

 #### Pentester — Kerberos access